eiffel-community/eiffel-intelligence/wiki/markdown/rules.md

 linked upstream by received event.
 They are explained [**here**](https://github.com/eiffel-community/eiffel-intelligence/blob/master/wiki/markdown/history-rules.md)

 ## Reserved Key names
-The keys "_id" and "time" (at the root level of the aggregated object) are reserved and added in the mongo document by EI code.
+The keys "_id" and "time" (at the root level of the aggregated object) are reserved and added in the mongo document by Eiffel Intelligence.
 User should not use these two keys at the root level of an aggregated object.
-Even If user add these two keys at the root level, EI code will overwrite those.
+Even If user add these two keys at the root level, Eiffel Intelligence will overwrite those.